-I remember, when I was child, someone asking me if I know how I am being robbed by happiness and fulfillment, how am I loosing the things that I can never get back?
+I remember someone asking me, when I was a child, if I know what is the easiest way to be robbed by happiness and fulfillment, what is the easiest way to lose the things that can never be gotten back?
 They said something about “changing the price tags”.
 They told me a story about a thief who goes in a store when no one is there, and changes the price tags: taking the price tags from the cheap products and tagging the expensive products with cheap tags.
 And taking the price tags from the expensive products and adding them on the cheap products.

 Later on, as I pursued arts and architecture, I witnessed the transition from the canonical arts to the post-modern “arts”.
 Instinctively, I was always reluctant to tagging as arts the post-modern products that artists would tag as arts.

 Yet, it took me to get in my 30’s to understand why the thief would change tags on the products in the store they wanted to rob.
 But now I see: the way to destroy a nation and rob it of everything that it could produce that is of worth, is by confusing individuals about what is valuable and what is not.